Why You Need Pediatrics Specific EHR?

 Weight-based dosing complicates prescribing medication for children.
 Plus, the range variability in pediatric populations is much greater than in adults; pediatricians see premature infants weighing just a few pounds all the way up to obese adolescents who can weigh 200 pounds or more.
 Your pediatric EMR should provide medication decision support including dose calculations and rounding, range checks, and age adjustments or corrections.

-7. Pediatric-Specific Workflows
+7. Pediatric-Specific Templates and Workflows

 After well child visits, management of chronic diseases and conditions such as asthma and ADD comprise the bulk of pediatric encounters.
 Your EMR should allow you to customize templates and workflows to streamline documentation, monitoring, and management of clinical and treatment data.